netsage-project/netsage-pipeline/website/docs/pipeline/intro.md

 The Netsage Flow Processing Pipeline is made of the following components

- - **[Pmacct](https://github.com/pmacct/pmacct)**: The pmacct ("p-m-account") package includes sfacctd and nfacctd daemons which receive sflow and netflow/IPFIX flows, respectively.
-They can also do some processing and filtering, but we use these options very minimally.
-(Pmacct includes other daemons, as well, but we do not use them.
-Here, "pmacct" will refer to sfacctd and nfacctd in general.)
-These daemons send the flows to a rabbitmq queue.
+ - **[Pmacct](https://github.com/pmacct/pmacct)**: The pmacct package includes sfacctd and nfacctd daemons which receive sflow and netflow/IPFIX flows, respectively, and send them to a rabbitmq queue.
  - **[RabbitMQ](https://www.rabbitmq.com/)**: Rabbitmq is used for message queueing and passing at a couple of points in the full pipeline.
- - **[Logstash](https://www.elastic.co/logstash)**: A logstash pipeline performs a variety of operations on the flow data to transform it and add additional information.  ([Doc](logstash.md))
+ - **[Logstash](https://www.elastic.co/logstash)**: A logstash pipeline pulls flow data from a rabbit queue and performs a variety of operations to transform it and add additional information.
  - **[Elasticsearch](https://www.elastic.co/what-is/elasticsearch)**: Elasticsearch is used for storing the final flow data.

-> Sflow and netflow exporters should be configured to send data to ports on the pipeline host (a different port for each sensor).
-Pmacct processes will be configured to listen on those ports.
->
-> Tstat flow data can be sent directly to the ingest RabbitMQ queue on the pipeline host using the Netsage [tstat-transport](https://github.com/netsage-project/tstat-transport) tool.
-This can be installed as an rpm or via Docker.

 ### Pipeline Installation